mighty-gerbils/gerbil/doc/guide/intro.md

 it with `-f`.

-The second thing we need to do is modify our actor to _register_ with its in process actor server.
+The second thing we need to do is modify our actor to _register_ with its in-process actor server.
 We also add a couple of standard ensemble reaction rules that make our actor behave nicely and submit to management with the `gxensemble` tool.